FelixSto/NSP_Assignments/README.md

 ```

 ### 2. Set up your Python environment
-We recommend to use [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to setup your Python environment.
-You can install the latest version like so:
+We recommend to use [Miniconda](https://docs.conda.io/en/latest/miniconda.html) to setup your Python environment which is available for Windows, Linux and MacOSX.
+You can get the latest version from [here](https://docs.conda.io/en/latest/miniconda.html)  or install it like so (Linux):
 ```
 wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
 chmod +x Miniconda3-latest-Linux-x86_64.sh